-DOC to TXT Converter — Free Online
+Word to TXT Converter — Free Online

 About DOC to TXT Conversion

 DOC to TXT is the conversion that bridges authoring formats and distribution formats.
 DOC is good at one job, TXT is good at another, and most knowledge work involves moving content from one to the other and back.
 FileChange handles DOC to TXT entirely in your browser — your document content is read locally, the conversion happens on your own CPU, and the resulting TXT downloads straight to your device.
 Nothing leaves your machine, which matters when the document contains personal information, client work, financial data, or anything else you would not want sitting in someone else's log files.
+Stripping a legacy .doc Word file down to plain .txt gives you the raw, unformatted text with no fonts, no styling, and no binary wrapper around it.
+FileChange extracts the text in the browser, so even an old document from a decade-old Word version stays entirely on your computer during the process.

 Why People Convert DOC to TXT

 Documents move in two directions: editable to fixed-layout (Word → PDF, HTML → PDF) and fixed-layout to editable (PDF → Word, PDF → Text).
 The first is about distribution and printing — you need the document to look identical on every device, you do not want anyone editing it accidentally, and you might want to sign it.
 The second is about reuse — you need to copy the text into another document, search across it, or feed the content into a script or database.
 DOC to TXT is one of these directions, and FileChange handles it cleanly using the open-source libraries that already power similar features in browsers and OS-level tools.
+The DOC to TXT move is about liberating words from a dying binary format: you need the content for a script, a data import, a diff, or a system that only accepts plain text.
+Plain text is also the most future-proof archival form — it will open in any editor on any OS long after the legacy .doc binary becomes a compatibility headache.

 How to Convert DOC to TXT Online